Kelvinskell/pymetrics/README.md

 This command line application basically dives into linux logs, captures data, and aggregates them into a single location after analysing them.
 This saves Linux users the time and effort of manually parsing the many log files, which is in itself an inefficient and error-prone process.

-pymetrics is a highly configurable logging tool.
+pymetrics is a highly configurable, containerizable logging tool.
 It comes with its own configuration file, written in YAML, which can be modified to change certain behaviours of the application to suit the user's taste.
 Users can even specify a different, custom configuration file which will be consumed by the program.